-SynopsisGol D. Roger was known as the Pirate King, the strongest and most infamous being to have sailed the Grand Line.
+Gol D. Roger was known as the "Pirate King," the strongest and most infamous being to have sailed the Grand Line.
 The capture and death of Roger by the World Government brought a change throughout the world.
-His last words before his death revealed the location of the greatest treasure in the world, One Piece.
-It was this revelation that brought about the Grand Age of Pirates, men who dreamed of finding One Piece (which promises an unlimited amount of riches and fame), and quite possibly the most coveted of titles for the person who found it, the title of the Pirate King.
+His last words before his death revealed the existence of the greatest treasure in the world, One Piece.
+It was this revelation that brought about the Grand Age of Pirates, men who dreamed of finding One Piece—which promises an unlimited amount of riches and fame—and quite possibly the pinnacle of glory and the title of the Pirate King.

-Enter Monkey D. Luffy, a 17-year-old boy that defies your standard definition of a pirate.
-Rather than the popular persona of a wicked, hardened, toothless pirate who ransacks villages for fun, Luffy’s reason for being a pirate is one of pure wonder; the thought of an exciting adventure and meeting new and intriguing people, along with finding One Piece, are his reasons of becoming a pirate.
-Following in the footsteps of his childhood hero, Luffy and his crew travel across the Grand Line, experiencing crazy adventures, unveiling dark mysteries and battling strong enemies, all in order to reach One Piece.
+Enter Monkey D. Luffy, a 17-year-old boy who defies your standard definition of a pirate.
+Rather than the popular persona of a wicked, hardened, toothless pirate ransacking villages for fun, Luffy’s reason for being a pirate is one of pure wonder: the thought of an exciting adventure that leads him to intriguing people and ultimately, the promised treasure.
+Following in the footsteps of his childhood hero, Luffy and his crew travel across the Grand Line, experiencing crazy adventures, unveiling dark mysteries and battling strong enemies, all in order to reach the most coveted of all fortunes—One Piece.

 There are two responses I get, without fail, every time I try to get someone new to watch this show.
 "I don't like the art style," or "I've seen the dub - NO THANKS."
 I'm guilty of both of these myself.
 But if there's one thing I need to stress before even getting started on this review, it's that the 4Kids dub is NOT One Piece.
 For the love of god, PLEASE do not think it is.
 If you've suffered the misfortune of seeing some of the 4Kids episodes, just erase them from your mind and start fresh.
 They

 As for the art style, it's true, it's completely different from almost anything else I've seen.
 Much more "cartoonish" and maybe not what you'd expect from an anime.
 Despite that, you end up loving it.
 I wouldn't even say that you have to "get used to it" because it's not something that detracts from the rest of the series in any way.
 It didn't even take me two episodes before I was thoroughly enjoying it and seeing it as a fresh, new style, exciting almost and unlike anything I'd experienced before.
 Now, some 300+ episodes later, I can't remember ever NOT liking it, or even why I would have.
 Especially now with One Piece being aired in high definition, the art is crisp, clean, colorful - VERY sharp and wonderful to look at.